MatiaCwajgenbaum/DataMiningPoject/README.md

 FILES NEEDED: Tweets_Extractor.py, User_Extractor.py, build_database.py and main.py

-Tweets_extractor.py is a class that extracts a specific number of tweets related to a certain search term, User_Extractor.py is a class that extracts all the users related to the tweets already extracted.
+Tweets_extractor.py is a class that extracts a specific number of tweets related to a certain search term, User_Extractor.py is a class that extracts the publishers of the tweets already extracted.

 build_database.py is the code that manages the creation of the database and of the tables in it.